CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

        commit
 ```

-The **main branch** is a sequence of commits.
-It represents a particular line of development in a project.
+A branch represents a particular history of development in a project - the different versions there have been.

 {{<note type="definition" title="definition: Branch">}}